-While traveling around the UK for the last four months, whenever I’ve seen a traffic circle, I can’t help but wish that this was another thing the US would import from the UK.
+While traveling around the UK for the last four months, whenever I’ve seen a traffic circle (also called a “roundabout”), I can’t help but wish that this was another thing the US would import from the UK.
 They’re far more likely to be used when building roads here and I love that about the Brits!

 The US has “…only 90 roundabouts per 100,000 miles of paved road, while… the U.K. has a mind-boggling 10,200.”

-Because traffic circles help automobiles get through an intersection 65% faster, they’ll be off the road and to their destination faster.
-This creates three more benefits of traffic circles that we can all rejoice in, especially environmentalists: less air pollution, better fuel economy, and lower gas costs.
+Traffic circles help automobiles get through an intersection 65% faster.
+Shortened commutes translates to three more benefits of roundabouts that we can all rejoice in, especially environmentalists:

 On average, carbon monoxide emissions decreased by 33%; carbon dioxide (which accounts for far and away the largest percentage of America’s pollution) is reduced by an astounding 46%.
 Other gasses (nitrogen oxide, and hydrocarbons) are cut by one-third, and one-half, respectively.

-Do you pay taxes?
+Still not convinced?
+Let’s talk about money!
+Do you want to pay fewer taxes?
 Well, traffic circles save taxpayers an average of $8,000/year!

 The best part

 Most importantly, roundabouts save lives!
 According to at least one study, you’re 90% less likely to die in a traffic circle as you would be in an intersection with a traffic light or a stop sign.
 Traffic circles force drivers to slow down and pay attention to what they’re doing.